Yohannes-H/Yohannes-H/README.md

 Web Developer and Designer
 --------------------------

-I am a web developer, currently working as a freelancer, I work on projects using technologies like React, Firebase.
-Redux, Next.js, and MongoDB
+I am a web developer, currently working as a freelancer, I work on projects using technologies like React, Firebase, Redux, Next.js, and MongoDB

 * 🌍  I'm based in Ethiopia
 * ✉️  You can contact me at [yohanneshdev21@gmail.com](mailto:yohanneshdev21@gmail.com)